Lingo56/crossing-template/README.md

 # Crossing

-Template for the Summer 2025 SFU Unity Workshop!
+Template for the SFU Unity Workshop!

 ## Assets Used